 Served as the FAA Regional Division Manager for Civil Aviation Security in the Western Pacific Region.
 Directed the aviation security oversight of domestic and international airports, air carriers, and indirect air carriers within the region.

-Directed emergency security response to the World Trade Center II attacks and provided investigative efforts of aviation activities of the hijackers.
-Served as the FAA point of contact and provided investigative assistance in the al Qaeda, Ahmed Ressam Borderbomb case.
+Directed emergency security response to the World Trade Center II attacks and provided investigative efforts on the aviation activities of the hijackers.
+Served as the FAA point of contact and provided investigative assistance in the al-Qaeda Ahmed Ressam Borderbomb case.
 Directed investigative efforts at the Los Angeles point of departure for Egypt Air 990.

-Served as the Assistant Regional Division Manager of the FAA Civil Aviation Security Division in the Western Pacific Region.
-Participated in the investigation and security response to the al Qaeda threat against U.S. air carriers throughout Asia known as The Bojinka Plot by Ramzi Yousef.
+Served as the Assistant Regional Division Manager of the FAA Western Pacific Region's Civil Aviation Security Division.
+Participated in the investigation and security response to the al Qaeda threat against U.S. air carriers throughout Asia, known as The Bojinka Plot by Ramzi Yousef.
 Drafted and implemented emergency aviation security regulations to prevent the transportation of PCP by air (Security Directive 94-07).
 Implemented emergency regulations throughout the region in response to the Unibomber emergency.

 Directed FAA investigative efforts concerning Suspected Unapproved Parts for aircraft.
 Participated in federal task force investigations and prosecutions.
-Drafted training material for FAA Aviation Safety Inspectors concerning the investigation of Suspected Unapproved Parts cases.
+Drafted training material for FAA Aviation Safety Inspectors concerning investigating Suspected Unapproved Parts cases.